narangyawali/notes_list/README.md

 ## Post Note
-files except setup.sh are not required they are just for working purpose
+files except setup.sh are not required they are just for testing/working purpose